rrabotnik-handshake/py-utils/src/schema_diff/README.md

 ### Input kinds (auto or explicit)
 Left/right can be auto-detected from extension or forced:

-- `--left-kind/--right-kind`: one of
+- `--left/--right`: one of
   - `data` | `jsonschema` | `spark` | `sql` | `dbt-manifest` | `dbt-yml` | `auto` (default)

 Extra selectors:
-- `--right-sql-table NAME` — choose table from SQL DDL when file has multiple tables
+- `--right-table NAME` — choose table from SQL DDL when file has multiple tables
 - `--right-dbt-model NAME` (or `--left-dbt-model`) — choose dbt model when needed

 ### Output control